Delaware House holds first virtual session - Delaware State News

 They have met in person nine times this year, with all of those coming in January.
 Each chamber is expected to convene virtually just once a week, although the schedule is still being completed.

-Hundreds of people, ranging from legislators to lobbyists to reporters and more, enter Legislative Hall on a typical session day, which would create a dangerous environment should business continue as normal.
+Hundreds of people, ranging from legislators to lobbyists to reporters and more, enter Legislative Hall on a typical session day, which, officials say, would create a dangerous environment should business continue as normal.
 That’s especially true considering around one-third of the building’s 62 members are at least 65 years old, meaning they fall into the high-risk category for COVID-19.

 Lawmakers are expected to focus on just a few things: the “money” bills and COVID relief.
 That means proposals like legalizing marijuana and reinstating the death penalty that were expected to see debates in 2020 will probably have to wait until 2021.